BakelLab/minerva-queue-lsf/README.txt

 # QUEUE UTILITY SCRIPTS #
 #########################

+The minerva-queue repository contains a set of scripts to make it easier to interact with the queueing system on the Minerva cluster.
+A brief description of each script is provided below and detailed help is also available by running each script with the -h argument.

 submitjob
   job submission script that takes care of wrapping most of the qsub arguments.
 Job STDOUT and STDERR are combined and sent to ~/pbs-output